Existence of weak solutions for nonlinear drift-diffusion equations with measure data: Existence of weak solutions

 \section{Existence of weak solutions}

-In this section, we construct a weak solution to \eqref{PME} by employing compactness arguments applied to a sequence of regular solutions.
-To develop the compactness arguments, we first establish certain properties of the temporal derivative of a regular solution under suitable functional spaces for $V$ based on a priori estimates in Section~\ref{S:apriori-est}.
+In this section, we construct weak solutions to \eqref{PME} by means of compactness arguments applied to a sequence of regularized problems.
+As a preliminary step, we establish an estimate for the time derivative of a regular solution under suitable assumptions on the drift field $V$.